edgarsuit/video-integrity-check/README.md

  - The number of files in the database with matching hashes
  - A list of files with matching hashes (seperated by a pipe | symbol)

+VIC will ignore files with extensions that might commonly coexist with video files (.nfo, .txt, .srt, etc).
+Any invalid files not included in this list will be entered into the database with the error text "ffmpeg error".
+Database rows with this error text will be automatically removed from the database when VIC is re-run so it can attempt to process them again.

 VIC is uses `concurrent.futures` to implement multi-CPU support. ffmpeg is multi-threaded, so one subprocess can kick of multiple threads and occupy a lot of CPU time (especially with high-resolution video files).

 The ffmpeg call uses the following syntax: